muzzley/muzzley-client/README.md

 This is the method to create an activity

-The simple way to use is just passing a `token`, in this example the `activityId` will be dinamic and diferent everytime
+The simple way to use is just passing a `token`, and this way the `activityId` will be dinamic and diferent everytime
 ```javascript
 var token = '123sda';
 muzz.createActivity(token, callback)
 ```

-You can also pass a `options` object with the `token` and a `activityId` defined by you
+You can also pass a `options` object with the `token` and the `activityId` can be defined by you
 ```javascript
 var options = {
   token:'123sda',